 Agents cannot take over control of the customer’s computer.
 When they co-browse, this only allows them to see, click or draw on a client’s screen when navigating pre-selected web pages (with a special code installed).
 Both the agent and the customer can choose to end a co-browsing session at any moment.

-These are some already validated ways to use co-browsing to make remote contact with your customers more interactive.
+These are some already validated examples of how to use co-browsing to make remote contact with your customers more interactive.

 Offer live support to help customers navigate your website and show them where to find helpful information.

 Fill out forms and applications together with your customer, guiding them through the process in real-time.
 For example, you can help clients fill out an insurance claim, or review it together after it has been filed.

 And if you add co-browsing to video banking, you can assist customers with their online mortgage application, for example.